Exmouth: Demography and economy

 In addition to its substantial summer tourist trade, Exmouth serves as a regional centre for leisure industries, particularly water sports such as sailing, kite sailing, paddleboarding, jet-skiing, and wind-surfing, and outdoor activities such as bird-watching, cycling and walking.
 The Exe Estuary is a Site of Special Scientific Interest and is noted in particular for its wading and migrating birds.
 A large part of the estuary lies within a nature reserve.
 Exmouth marks the western end of the Jurassic Coast World Heritage Site, which stretches eastwards along the coast to Poole, in Dorset; the South West Coast Path allows for walking along this coast.
 The town is also at the western end of the East Devon Way path that leads to Lyme Regis.

 Education

-The town has 8 primary schools and one secondary school.
+Exmouth has eight primary schools, one secondary school, and a school for deaf pupils.